-Safeguarding also applies to any events or meetings you my hold online.
+Safeguarding also applies to any events or meetings you may hold online.
 It's important to remember that the things people say, as well as how they behave might mean they're at risk.
+We have resources for you can use to help yourself stay safe online.
 Examples of things that might come up in our conversations could include:

 - "I ran out of insulin yesterday and I can't get to my GP or pharmacist because I have leg injury which prevents me from walking far.
-I don't know my neighbours and have no family to ask for help" - "Things were bad before this.
+I don't know my neighbours and have no family to ask for help". - "Things were bad before this.
 But I have never felt so lonely and scared.
 I don't want to bother my neighbours or the doctor ...
-I just wish I didn't have to wake up tomorrow"
+I just wish I didn't have to wake up tomorrow".